ABSP-methylation-tool/ABSP/README.md

 ## Availability

-Currently, ABSP is not functional onmacOS devices due to compatibility issues of the *renv* package with the R version 4.2.0 on MacOS.
+Currently, ABSP is not functional on macOS devices due to compatibility issues of the *renv* package with the R version 4.2.0 on MacOS.

 <br>